GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 - Currently only two C++ backends are foreseen: GridTools CPU and GridTools CUDA.
 These backends have close to or completely identical C++ code.
 This situation might make code reuse less significant.

-## Connection to field view frontend
+## Connection to FieldView frontend

 We decided to keep compiled backend completely independent of the fields view frontend.
 The input the compiled backends is thus iterator IR and additional information necessary for code generation.

 Reasons:
 - There may be multiple frontends, but all of them would emit iterator IR and therefore would be compatible with compiled backends out of the box
-- The field view frontend must import compiled backends.
-If compiled backends were aware of field view features, that would lead to a circular dependency between the frontend and backend.
+- The FieldView frontend must import compiled backends.
+If compiled backends were aware of FieldView features, that would lead to a circular dependency between the frontend and backend.
 - The work to support starting from iterator IR directly would have to be done in any case.

 ## Limitations

-The main goal of this project is to implement the complete pipeline from field view to machine code and demonstrate that it's working.
+The main goal of this project is to implement the complete pipeline from FieldView to machine code and demonstrate that it's working.
 To keep the scope of the project reasonable, feature completeness is left for future work.

+### Desired Architecture

+As stated above, the architectural goal that each step of the compilation process with a potentially useful output should stand alone and be accessible through a unified interface is not quite reached yet.

+The `FencilExecutor` provided by `gtfn` should be refactored to run the necessary steps in a declarative way, so no other logic (which should really be in one of the steps) can be introduced.

 ### Splitting existing fencil and binding code generators

-The roundtrip backend could benefit from being split into a Python fencil generator and a small binding generator, which would merely write out the file and load it back live.
+The "roundtrip" backend could benefit from being split into a Python fencil generator and a small binding generator, which would merely write out the file and load it back live.

 This is out of the scope of this project, but should be done in the future.
 Additional backends, wherever possible, should follow the separated pattern for clarity.